dennis-tra/nebula/README.md

 ```

 > [!NOTE]
-> For backwards compatibility reasons IPFS is the default if no network is provided
+> For backwards compatibility reasons IPFS is the default if no network is specified

-The crawler can store its results as JSON documents in a [Postgres](https://www.postgresql.org/) or [Clickhouse](https://clickhouse.com/) database -
+The crawler can store its results as JSON documents, in a [Postgres](https://www.postgresql.org/), or in a [Clickhouse](https://clickhouse.com/) database -
 the `--dry-run` flag prevents it from doing any of it.
 Nebula will just print a
 summary of the crawl at the end instead.
-A crawl takes ~5-10 min depending on
+For the IPFS network, a crawl takes ~5-10 min depending on
 your internet connection.
 You can also specify the network you want to crawl by
 appending, e.g., `--network FILECOIN` and limit the number of peers to crawl by
 providing the `--limit` flag with the value of, e.g., `1000`.
 Example: